Public Charge Rule Takes Effect February 24, 2020!Click Here to Learn More

 - Let them know that the new rule is not retroactive and a myriad of factors (totality of circumstances) are considered when making a public charge determination.

 - Encourage them to seek legal counsel for individual circumstances or outstanding concerns.

 - Go through the screening tool with your clients: http://bit.ly/publichargescreening

 Families shouldn’t be punished for accepting help when they need it, no matter where they are from.
 Oklahoma communities thrive when everyone has the opportunity to build a better life with access to adequate food, housing and medical care.

 Check Out the Latest.

 New Public Charge Rule Effective February 24, USCIS Announces, by Amy L. Peck at The National Law Review

 USCIS has announced the new Public Charge Rule will become effective on February 24, 2020, now that the U.S. Supreme Court has lifted the injunction.

 What is Public Charge?

 Under current policy, participation in a very narrow range of programs is counted against legal immigrants applying for legal permanent residency.
 This policy is referred to as “Public Charge”.
-Under a proposed change, the Public Charge policy would be expanded to include participation in basic programs like SNAP (food stamps), Medicaid (possibly including the Children’s Health Insurance Program), prescription medications under Medicare Part D, and housing assistance.
+Under the new rule, the Public Charge policy will be expanded to include participation in basic programs like SNAP (food stamps), Medicaid – short-term rehabilitative care, and Section 8 housing assistance.